UBC-MDS/DSCI-532_2024_1_TBtracker/README.md

 - [Running the Application Locally](#run-locally)
 - [Stakeholders](#stakeholders)

-## About the Project
+## What are we doing?

 ![image](https://github.com/UBC-MDS/DSCI-532_2024_1_TBtracker/assets/18610590/acab8f88-a3c3-44ee-8f8a-49fd29280461)

-**The Global Tuberculosis Tracker**, developed by UBC MDS students, serves as a vital tool for visualizing Tuberculosis (TB) data worldwide.
-Aimed at NGOs, policymakers, and public health organizations, it simplifies the analysis of TB incidence, trends, and risk factors through intuitive visualizations.
-Utilizing WHO data, this application facilitates informed decisions in the fight against TB, highlighting the disease's dynamics and its interplay with risk factors like HIV.
-Our goal is to empower stakeholders with accurate data for strategic planning and interventions.
+We're students from the UBC Master of Data Science program, and we've developed The Global Tuberculosis Tracker as a resource for easy access to global TB trends.
+This tool is designed for NGOs, policymakers, and public health organizations to streamline the analysis of TB incidence, its trends, and associated risk factors through straightforward visualizations.
+By leveraging data from the WHO, our application supports well-informed decision-making in the battle against TB, emphasizing the disease's progression and its association with risk factors such as HIV.
+Our objective is to equip stakeholders with precise data to aid strategic planning and intervention efforts.

+## Dahsboard Functionality Overview

+Our dashboard provides an interactive visualization of WHO Tuberculosis (TB) data across global and country-specific levels.
+Here is an outline of its capabilities:
+- Geospatial Heatmap: A world map visualizes TB 'Incidence' or 'Mortality' rates by country for a selected year.
+The map allows for two modes of data representation—absolute numbers or rates relative to population size.
+- Data Selection: Users can refine the data displayed based on the year of interest and choose between displaying incidence or mortality data.
+This selection impacts both the heatmap and accompanying histogram.
+- Interactive Elements: Hovering over countries on the heatmap reveals specific data points through tooltips.
+By selecting a country, users are directed to a detailed analysis in a separate tab.
+- Country-Specific Trends: Within this tab, the TB trends of the selected country are dissected through five distinct visualizations:
+-     Line Plots: Three line plots track 'TB Mortality and Incidence', 'TB Case Fatality Ratio', and 'TB-HIV Coinfection' rates over time.
+-     Bar Chart: TB incidence rates are broken down by demographic groups.
+Users can choose multiple age groups at a time and one of the two categories for sex provided. (disclaimer: The sex information is restricted by WHO's categorizations).
+-     Pie Chart: A pie chart presents the distribution of TB incidence by various risk factors, such as smoking and alcohol use, providing insights into potential areas for public health interventions.
+Each visualization has been designed with user interactivity in mind, offering the ability to customize the data displayed according to demographic and risk factor breakdowns.

 ## Access the Application